 The Regulations provide procedures and requirements for compulsory project briefs and environment impact assessment.
-The process is as follows: the proponent submits a project brief to determine if the project requires an Environmental Project Brief (EPB) or an Environmental Impact Statement (EIS); if the project requires an EPB, no EIA is required, then the Agency and the proponent develops Terms of Reference.
+The process is as follows: the proponent submits a project brief to determine if the project requires an Environmental Project Brief (EPB) or an Environmental Impact Statement (EIS); if the project requires an EPB, no EIA is required.
+If an EIA is required, then the Agency and the proponent develops Terms of Reference.